ecamp/ecamp3/CONTRIBUTING.md

 ### Code formatting

-We use cs-fixer for PHP and ESLint for Javascript to ensure a common code style.
+We use cs-fixer for PHP and ESLint and Prettier for Javascript to ensure a common code style.
 Make sure your code is auto-formatted before comitting and pushing to the repository.

 We recommend to [configure your IDE](https://github.com/ecamp/ecamp3/wiki/installation-development-windows#code-auto-formatting) such that your code is auto-formatted on save.

 Alternatively you can

-- run php-cs-fixer and ESLint manually before each commit:
+- run php-cs-fixer and ESLint / Prettier manually before each commit:
   ```bash
   docker compose run api composer cs-fix
   docker compose run frontend npm run lint